 What's happened

-Google has announced a $32 billion all-cash acquisition of cybersecurity startup Wiz, marking the largest deal in Alphabet's history.
+Google's parent company, Alphabet, has announced a $32 billion acquisition of cybersecurity startup Wiz, marking its largest deal to date.
 The acquisition aims to enhance Google Cloud's security offerings amid increasing competition in the cloud computing market.
 The deal is expected to close in 2026, pending regulatory approvals.

 What's behind the headline?